imsadman90/imsadman90/README.md

 ##  About Me

-I am a passionate Junior Frontend Developer with around 6 months of hands-on experience, currently pursuing my B.Ed (Hons) at the Institute of Education and Research (IER), University of Dhaka.
+I am a passionate Junior Frontend Developer with around 8 months of hands-on experience, currently pursuing my B.Ed (Hons) at the Institute of Education and Research (IER), University of Dhaka.
 I enjoy building responsive, user-friendly web interfaces and continuously improving my skills in modern web technologies.
 I am highly motivated to learn, collaborate, and contribute to impactful real-world projects.

 ---

 ##  Current Activities

--  Exploring **Next.js** and modern React patterns
+-  Exploring **Typescript**
--  Building responsive frontend projects using **React & Tailwind CSS**
+-  Building responsive frontend projects using **Next.js & Tailwind CSS**
 -  Working on academic and personal **client-side web applications**
 -  Improving UI/UX design and performance optimization skills